-- Students will need to install Python and JupyterLab on their personal computer to follow along with lectures and to complete assignments.
-This will be covered in the first lecture and in optional lab sessions run by the TA. - TA Office Hours
+- Students will likely need to install Python and JupyterLab on their personal computer to follow along with lectures and to complete assignments.
+This will be covered in the first few lectures and in optional lab sessions run by the TA.
+Be sure to install the correct versions as announced in lecture. - TA Office Hours